-- Effusive eruptions: This type of eruption occurs when the magma is fluid and can easily flow to the surface.
+- Effusive eruptions: This type of eruption occurs when the magma is fluid and can flow easily to the surface.
 The lava flows created by these eruptions are generally less dangerous and can form shield volcanoes.

 The forecasting of volcanic eruptions is an essential field of volcanology, aimed at anticipating eruptive events to protect populations and reduce associated risks.
 Scientists use various methods and modern technologies to monitor volcanic activity.